 State and federal laws require most businesses to provide workers’ compensation insurance for their employees.
 In most cases, a worker injured while using company equipment is eligible for workers’ comp benefits.

-Workers’ comp pays for related medical and therapy bills, out-of-pocket medical expenses, and two-thirds of wages lost during treatment and recovery.
+Workers’ comp covers related medical and therapy bills, out-of-pocket medical expenses, and two-thirds of wages lost during treatment and recovery.
 Disabled workers are often paid a lump-sum settlement in addition to the regular wage replacement benefit.

 Employees ineligible for worker’s comp include: